ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/unit_tests.md

 var goldCoin = ColoredCoin.Find(sendGoldToSatoshi, color).FirstOrDefault();
 ```

-Then, build a transaction like that:
+Then, build a transaction like this:

 ```cs
 builder = new TransactionBuilder();